buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertyEnumerations/PEnum_CableFunctionType.md

 # PEnum_CableFunctionType

-Enumeration of the different functions a cable is used for.
+Enumeration of the different functions a cable is used for.<!-- end of definition -->

 ## Items